CIMR-Algos/SeaIceConcentration_ATBD/book/definitions.md

     Product delivered in $\le$3 hour to the point of user pickup after data acquisition by the satellite.
 NRT3H products are used for operational applications such as sea ice services, operational oceanography and meteorology.

+Nscanl
+    Number of scanlines

+Nscanp
+    Number of positions along the scans

 Sea Ice Concentration
     The Sea Ice Concentration is the fraction of the sea surface covered by sea ice.
 It is a measure of the amount of sea ice in a given area.
 It is usually expressed as a percentage.
-    The default latency requirement for CIMR Level-2 SIC product is {term}`Near Real Time 3H`.
+    The latency requirement for the nominal CIMR Level-2 SIC product is {term}`Near Real Time 3H`.

 Sea Ice Concentration 1H
     See {term}`Sea Ice Concentration` but with a {term}`Near Real Time 1H` requirement.